dnagir/pakunok/README.md

   - tabs

+Tested on MRI Ruby 1.9.2.

+If you have any questions please contact me [@dnagir](http://www.ApproachE.com).

 # Install

-Install the gem:

-Add it to your `Gemfile`:
+Add it to your Rails application's `Gemfile`:

 ```ruby
 gem 'pakunok'
 ```

+Then `bundle install`.

 # Usage